VinayNoogler000/FindFavMovies/README.md

 # Learnings
 1. **React Router**: Gained hands-on experience with React Router for dynamic routing and navigation between different components, as pages.
+2. **UseEffect() Hook**: Understood the importance of the useEffect() hook by invoking the data fetching upon an initial render of the component, and upon changes to specific state variables triggering re-renders.